ortelius/emporous-go/docs/design/events.md

 ## Router

-When the UOR Client pushes or pulls (an object), it performs a routing action.
 The UOR Client can perform 2 routing actions:

 1. Route object to Collection
 2. Route object to Event Engine